-- Moving or adding funds to a cost category that was not previously approved. - Changing project staff (i.e., Project Director, Signing Official). - Requesting an extension to the grant project period.
-Grant project periods cannot exceed 18 months. - When switching from the vendor originally specified in the grant application to another vendor as a result of the purchasing process or some other reason.
+- Any changes in approved budget that are more than 10% of the total project budget (e.g., A grant budget of \$10,000 with a change of \$1,000.01 or more would require a modification). - Moving or adding funds to a cost category that was not previously approved. - Changing project staff (i.e., Project Director, Signing Official). - Requesting an extension to the grant project period.
+Extension requests must be submitted before the end date of your grant and will be reviewed by program staff on a case-by-case basis.
+There is no guarantee of an extension request approval and extensions may be contingent on state agency budget deadlines.
+NOTE: The PSAP Grant project periods cannot exceed 18 months. - When switching from the vendor originally specified in the grant application to another vendor as a result of the purchasing process or some other reason.